 All investments have some level and type of risk.
 Simply put, risk is the possibility you will lose money, or not make money, on your investment.
 Generally, the higher an investment's anticipated return, the greater the risk you must be prepared to take.
 Underlying investments held by a Portfolio and the value of a Portfolio may fluctuate over short term periods due to market movements and over longer periods during more prolonged market upturns or downturns.
-In addition to changes in the condition of markets generally, local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues and recessions, or other events could have a significant impact on a Portfolio and its investments and could also result in fluctuations in the value of a Portfolio.
+In addition to changes in the condition of markets generally, local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues and recessions, changes in government policies (including trade and tax policies), the imposition of or increase in tariffs or other financial or trade restrictions, or other events, or the perception that these events could occur, could have a significant impact on a Portfolio and its investments and could also result in fluctuations in the value of a Portfolio and its investments.
+Recent tariff actions from the U.S. and other countries have resulted in market uncertainty and volatility.
+It remains unclear the extent to which additional tariffs and/or other trade restrictions may be imposed, whether any changes to the currently announced tariffs will be applied, how long they may be in effect and the extent to which further retaliatory measures will be imposed.
+Policy and legislative changes in one country, including tariff changes or trade restrictions, may have a significant effect on North American markets generally, on Canadian markets specifically, as well as on the value of securities held by a Portfolio.
 The economies of certain foreign markets may also be more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, changes in international trading patterns, trade barriers, and other protectionist or retaliatory measures.
 The following summarizes the range of potential risks generally associated with investing in the Portfolios.
 Not all of the risks outlined below apply to all of the Portfolios.
 For the specific risks associated with a particular Portfolio, please see the information contained under the heading What are the risks of investing in the fund? for each Portfolio.